 This smock garment was made in response to photographs of staff and students’ garments from the Special Collections Archive at Manchester Metropolitan University.
 The collection contains a number of formal and informal photographs of staff and students taken since the formation of the Manchester School of Art in 1838.
 Some of these depict the newly constructed craft workshops within the School of Art, taken by unknown photographers in the 1920’s and 1930’s; notably a formal shot of Adolphe Valette and one of his students Charles Witham wearing a smock.

-The pieces Alison produced a 1900 combined the constructional details from these rural smocks with those of contemporary menswear.
-They ‘up-cycled’ carefully sourced fabrics, including formal shirts and re-claimed bed linen from the old Manchester Polytechnic halls of residence.
+The piece combines constructional details from artists’ smocks and traditional English rural smocks with contemporary menswear, using recycled fabrics including formal shirts and re-claimed bed linen from the old Manchester Polytechnic (1970 to 1992) halls of residence.